 Beforehand the Trip Contact should:

-- Receive a contact list of those who are attending.
+- Receive a contact list of those who are attending from the events officer.
 Should this not arrive, then they should contact any member of the committee.

 - Provide a central point of contact for trip participants using up-to-date contact information.
-Setting up a WhatsApp group for the trip is commonly done however not all participants may wish their mobile number to be shared.
+Setting up a WhatsApp group for the trip is the norm.
+If a member does not use Whatsapp it is their responsibility to find out arrangements

 - Ensure participants know the plan for the day and level of skill, fitness and personal equipment needed.
 This will have already been communicated via the trip description as well as the auto generated trip email.